dhoulder/lizard-evolution/dread_ds/README.md

-The model implemented here is intended to closely match the model implemented by `../DREaD_ds.R`, but in a language that allows for greater computational performance and efficiency.
+The model implemented here is intended to closely match the model implemented by `../DREaD_ds.R`, but in a language that allows for greater computational performance.

 Source code for the C++ implementation of the model can be found in `./src/`

 Sample configuration and input files can be found in `./examples/`.

-Files in `./r-package/` provide an R API that allows input data, model configuration, output and visualisation to be handled in R.
+Files in `./r-package/` provide an R API that allows the model to be called from the R interpreter.

-This separation means that the model is only loosely coupled to R, which opens up the possibility of using the model by, say, calling it from a standalone executable that handles all the model inputs and outputs.

 ## The model

-See `./src/README.md` for details on building the library that implements the model.
-This can be called from a standalone executable if required, or called from R using the R package below.
+`./src/README.md` contains instructions for building both the library that implements the model, and a standalone executable that provides a command line interface to it.

+To see the usage information for the standalone executable `dreadds`, run it without arguments. `dreadds` uses a configuration file as part of its input.
+See `examples/example.conf` for the configuration file format and allowable options.

 ## The R package (R API for the model)